Arraying/Candor/README.md

 image | string | No | The name of the Docker image to use for the stage. environment | string[] | Yes | A possibly empty array of `KEY=VALUE` environment variables. script | string[] | Yes | A possibly empty array of shell commands to execute in the container.

+#### Archiving

+At the end of the pipeline, any file can be archived from the working directory and uploaded to S3 storage.

+Archived files will be uploaded to `tag/filename` in S3, where `tag` is the pipeline run's tag and `filename` is the base file name of the file to be archived.
+Note that when archiving, everything will be flattened: path structures in the working directory are disregarded.
+For example, `foo/bar.txt` and `baz/bar.txt` both resolve to `bar.txt` and will overwrite eachother.
+As a workaround, archived files should be renamed before achiving.
+Furthermore, if folders are specified, these will be skipped and not uploaded to S3.